pypa/hatch/docs/config/build.md

 ## Dev mode

-In most cases, [dev mode](environment.md#dev-mode) environment installations or [editable installs](https://pip.pypa.io/en/stable/cli/pip_install/#editable-installs) in general will work as expected.
-However, for some project layouts you need to explicitly define which directories to add to Python's search path, such as for [namespace packages](https://packaging.python.org/guides/packaging-namespace-packages/).
+By default for [dev mode](environment.md#dev-mode) environment installations or [editable installs](https://pip.pypa.io/en/stable/cli/pip_install/#editable-installs), the `wheel` target will determine which directories should be added to Python's search path based on the [selected files](#file-selection).

-You can do this with the `dev-mode-dirs` option:
+If you want to override this detection or perhaps instruct other build targets as well, you can use the `dev-mode-dirs` option:

 === ":octicons-file-code-16: pyproject.toml"